The Red-White-Red – Card

 - EU Blue Card: Sect.
 42 NAG; Sect.
 12c AuslBG

-Your contact point for skilled workers who would like to work in Austria, as well as for companies looking for suitable skilled personnel.
-Simply send us your personal enquiry and we will advise you free of charge.
+WORK in AUSTRIA is the point of contact for specialists who would like to work in Austria as well as for companies looking for suitable specialists.
+We advise you free of charge.